-We have a huge variety of printmaking courses to offer including Lithography, Etching and Screenprinting.
+We have Fine Art Textiles and a huge variety of printmaking courses to offer including Lithography, Etching, Experimental Printmaking, Lino and Screenprinting.
+See below for term time and holiday courses.

 Experimental Printmaking